Breathe: A holy Week and Easter Survival Guide for Preachers

 No matter how you're feeling, there are a lot of details to keep track of.

-So through all the cares and occupations of our lives this Holy Week and Easter Sunday, this is my prayer for you, dear Preacher:
+Through all the cares and occupations of our lives during Holy Week and Easter, this is my prayer for you, dear Preacher:

 Breathe into the one thing you are to do in this one moment.